Babimost: History

+The territory became a part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
 The settlement probably arose about 1000 AD around a castellany located at a crossing through the swampy Leniwa Obra river.

 The estates were held by the Pomeranian Swienca family until 1307; together with nearby Sulechów, they were acquired by Margrave Waldemar of Brandenburg in 1319, who nevertheless died in the same year.
 By 1329, they were held by the Silesian duke Henry IV the Faithful, then a Bohemian vassal.
-Finally incorporated into the Polish Poznań Voivodeship in 1332 (which was later also part of the larger Greater Poland Province of the Polish Crown), Babimost received town privileges according to Magdeburg Law by King Władysław II Jagiełło in 1397.
+Finally incorporated into the Polish Poznań Voivodeship in 1332 (which was later also part of the larger Greater Poland Province), Babimost received town privileges according to Magdeburg Law by King Władysław II Jagiełło in 1397.
 It was a royal town of Poland.
-King Sigismund the Old confirmed the city rights in 1530.
+King Sigismund the Old confirmed the town rights in 1530.

 After the Protestant Reformation, the population increased due to the influx of German-speaking refugees from Silesia.
-The Germans, oppressed by the Catholic Habsburg rule, were granted religious freedom by Polish king John II Casimir Vasa.
+Oppressed by the Catholic Habsburg rule, they were granted religious freedom by Polish king John II Casimir Vasa.
 In the mid-17th century, the starost of Babimost was Krzysztof Żegocki, who during the Swedish invasion of Poland was the first to organize a guerrilla unit to fight the invading forces and became famous in the battles of Kościan and Jasna Góra, thus earning the title of the "First Partisan of the Commonwealth".
 During the war, which was part of the Second Northern War, Babimost was devastated by Swedish troops in 1656.

-from The reconstruction of a synagogue is documented around 1700, a Protestant church was erected in 1782.
+The reconstruction of a synagogue is documented around 1700, a Protestant church was erected in 1782.
 The inhabitants were mainly shoe manufacturers, linen producers and hop (beer) and wine producers.